Tammy Abraham: 2018–19 season: Loan to Aston Villa

-2019–20: Return to Chelsea
+2019–20 season

-Following the expiration of his loan, Abraham returned to Chelsea where he was given the No. 9 shirt, previously worn by the likes of Radamel Falcao, Álvaro Morata, Fernando Torres, Gonzalo Higuaín and Chris Sutton.
+Following the expiration of his loan, Abraham returned to Chelsea where he was given the No. 9 shirt.
 In the 2019 UEFA Super Cup against Liverpool on 14 August, he won a penalty in extra-time, from which Jorginho scored to level the scores at 2–2 and send the match to a penalty shoot-out.
 Abraham then took the deciding penalty in the shootout but saw his effort saved by Adrián resulting in Chelsea losing the tie 5–4.
 Following the match, he was victim of racial abuse on Twitter.
 Ten days later, Abraham scored his first Chelsea goals when he netted a brace in a 3–2 away win over Norwich City.
 The following month, during a 5–2 win over Wolves, he scored his first Chelsea hat trick, before netting an own goal during the latter stages of the match.
 In doing so, at the age of 21 years and 347 days, he became the youngest player to score three goals in a match for the club in the Premier League era.
 He scored his first Champions League goal in a 2–1 win away to Lille on 2 October.

 2020–21 season

 On 23 September 2020, Abraham played as a starter for the first time in 2020–21 season and scored his first goal of the season against Barnsley in the third round of the EFL Cup, which ended in a 6–0 win.
 Abraham scored a goal in two consecutive matches including his most recent against West Brom on 26 September, where he scored a stoppage-time equaliser in a 3–3 draw at The Hawthorns.
 In November, he scored in three successive games, wins against Sheffield United, Rennes and Newcastle United.
+In addition, he netted his first UEFA Champions League goal in a 3–0 victory over Rennes.

 Abraham scored a hat-trick in the fourth round of the FA Cup on 24 January 2021, as Chelsea overcame Championship club Luton Town by a score of 3–1.
-In doing so, Abraham became the first Englishman to score a hat-trick for Chelsea in the FA Cup since manager Frank Lampard in 2007, and he also became the first Chelsea youth team product to score 10 or more goals in back-to-back seasons since Mike Fillery in 1982–83.
+In doing so, Abraham became the first Englishman to score a hat-trick for Chelsea in the FA Cup since Frank Lampard in 2007, and he also became the first Chelsea youth team product to score 10 or more goals in back-to-back seasons since Mike Fillery in 1982–83.

 Roma

+Abraham signed for Serie A club Roma on 17 August 2021 on a five-year contract, with the transfer fee reported to be £34 million, with Chelsea including a £68 million buy-back clause which could only be triggered after the player had completed two seasons with Roma.